Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Step #1: Tell Your Subscribers How They’ll Benefit

-Dropbox provides thorough information on the benefits that subscribers stand to gain.
+Dropbox explained the benefits of inviting friends.
 They created a page on how to get more space by inviting friends.

 Step #2: Create a Signup Page

-Existing product users can invite new subscribers to sign up here.
+Existing users could invite new subscribers to sign up.

 Step #3: Invite New Subscribers to Earn More Rewards

-This is where your word of mouth takes effect.
-Tell new subscribers to bring their friends onboard to earn even more rewards.
+New subscribers were asked to bring friends onboard to earn even more rewards.

-Dropbox lets you send invites via email to all your contacts on Gmail or Yahoo!
-Mail just by typing in the name of the contact.
+Dropbox lets you send invites via email to contacts on Gmail or Yahoo Mail just by typing the contact name.

 What Worked for Dropbox and Why